Stupid, Evil, and Lazy Design

 One example is the Flash intro.
 "Almost everybody knows that doesn't work, but every so often, a new website comes along and makes that mistake.
 That's stupid."

 I suppose there are a few cases where a flash intro is not all that bad.
 Perhaps a better example of stupid design, that you see far more often is poor color contrast.
-Forget useability, many sites have readability problems.
-Use this color contrast checker to find out if you have enough contrast.
+Forget usability, many sites have readability problems.
+Use a color contrast checker to find out if you have enough contrast.

 Lazy Design